- Pathfinder Online opens new storefront, posts first video dev blog

-- The Stream Team: Space mining in EVE Online
+- The Stream Team: Building Massively’s golden yacht in EQN Landmark

 - Darkfall Blog